One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 English Bay Beach Views

-One of the absolute top places to watch the pyrotechnics is from English Bay Beach.
+Arguably the absolute top place to watch the pyrotechnics is from English Bay Beach.
 That’s where the sandy shoreline and nearby lawns are covered with a couple of hundred thousand spectators on sunny evenings.

-Premium Venues: If you don’t mind spending between around $60 and over $260, you can also reserve a spot and get special VIP treatment at a few different venues at English Bay Beach.
-These premium seats are expensive, but a great way to treat yourself, avoid the main crowds and have comfortable views of the fireworks displays.
-Most of the venues also don’t usually sell out, so you can often decide at the last minute if you want to use them.
+Premium Venues: If you don’t mind spending between around $57 and $230 most years, you can reserve a spot and get special VIP treatment at a few different venues at English Bay Beach.
+These premium seats are a great way to treat yourself, avoid the main crowds and have comfortable views of the fireworks displays.
+Enjoying the evening in comfort can be a real treat!
+For tickets and full details about these venues see the official Honda Celebration of Light website.

 From the Water: If you have a boat, you can be like hundreds of other Vancouverites and park your vessel in English Bay and see the fireworks from the water.
-This is even better than watching from the shore, plus you get to avoid the crowds and post-event traffic on the road.
+For some this is even better than watching from the shore, plus you get to avoid the crowds and post-event traffic on the road.
 Not everyone though has access to a boat.
+To learn about boat party events happening on the fireworks nights see our article about Vancouver Boat Parties.

 Other Pyrotechnic Viewing Areas